 As SGBV increases, there is an urgent need to strengthen health systems and expand SRH services, particularly to young people.
 This is critical for the health and development of young people in Ethiopia.

 Reaching Young People Involves Engagement, Partnership, & Policy

 To serve young people, we must meet them where they are and actively engage them in program design, planning, and execution.
-Our Rights-Based Approach for Enhancing SRHR in Ethiopia program aims to work with young people enrolled in the public education system in grades 8 through 10 and those enrolled in night school programs.
+Our Rights-Based Approach for Enhancing SRHR in Ethiopia program, funded by the Swedish International Development Cooperation Agency, aims to work with young people enrolled in the public education system in grades 8 through 10 and those enrolled in night school programs.
 By working with young people enrolled in night school programs, we aim to reach one of the most vulnerable groups—young women—many of whom have migrated from rural areas of Ethiopia to serve as day laborers and live-in domestic workers.
 These young people are at an increased risk of physical and sexual exploitation, making SGBV prevention and services essential.

 The program also works to engage with duty-bearers—those who are responsible for providing health and education services and those who make and implement SRHR and SGBV-related laws and policies as well as intimate partners and family members—to strengthen the enabling environment to support young people in demanding and exercising their SRHRs.

 In order to engage young people in the program, we: